-The 2020-2021 program year was adversely affected by the global coronavirus pandemic, also known as COVID-19.
-Los Angeles County experienced one of the highest case counts and positivity rates in the nation.
-In attempts to reduce the spread of the virus, a combination of safer-at-home public health orders and various levels of business operation restrictions were implemented from March 2020 through the end of May 2021, which led to economic hardship and housing instability for many County residents.
-A CARES Act stimulus package was provided as federal aid, and many of the County's services pivoted to align with the CARES Act, including the County's formula grant fund programs.
-However, the Priority Need categories of Housing Rehabilitation, Infrastructure, Public Facilities, and Youth Programs were specificly impacted by local restrictions derived from the ongoing safer-at-home orders and were not able to quickly adjust implementation within the program year to meet their original goals.
+The 2021-2022 program year was adversely affected by the global coronavirus pandemic, also known as COVID-19.
+Los Angeles County steadily experienced high case counts and positivity rates.
+In attempts to reduce the spread of the virus, a combination of safer-at-home public health orders and various levels of business operation restrictions were implemented from March 2020 and remained in

-The County met federal grant program requirements in each of its three formula grant funds: Community Development Block Grant (CDBG); HOME Investment Partnerships (HOME); and Emergency Solutions Grant (ESG).
-In its CDBG Program, the County expended 96.82% of total qualified expenditures to benefit low- and moderate-income persons, in the third year of the three-year certification period; held planning and administration expenditures to 16.09% of the annual grant plus program income amount; and expended only 11.07% of the sum of the grant plus last fiscal year's program income for public service activities.
+The County met the federal grant program requirements in each of its three formula grant funds: Community Development Block Grant (CDBG); HOME Investment Partnerships (HOME); and Emergency Solutions Grant (ESG).
+In its CDBG Program, the County expended 98.96% of total qualified expenditures to benefit low- and moderate-income persons, in the third year of the three-year certification period; held planning and administration expenditures to 10.00% of the annual grant plus program income amount; and expended only 9.86% of the sum of the grant plus last fiscal year's program income for public service activities.
 The County HOME Program met its Match Liability with 25% of the requirement with Single-Family and Multifamily Revenue Bonds and the remaining 75% met through other non-federal dollars.
-Similarly, the County ESG Program achieved a dollar-for-dollar match, providing \$1,529,148 in County General Funds for funding awarded through the program year, and also adhered to the 7.5% administrative cap on costs for the grant.
+Similarly, the County ESG Program achieved a dollar-for-dollar match, providing \$1,169,668 in County General Funds for funding awarded through the program year, and also adhered to the 7.5% administrative cap on costs for the grant.